Nathaniel Adams — Board Member

 Steve Benson has been principal trombonist for Calliope since 2007 and a member of the board since 2017.
 He plays in a number of other musical ensembles around the Greater Boston area, including Summer Street Brass, the Waltham Philharmonic Orchestra, and pit orchestras for musical productions at MIT and Harvard.
 He has a PhD in mathematics from the University of Illinois and teaches at Lesley University and the University of New Hampshire.

 Jacques Dupuis is a Boston-based conductor and musicologist.
-He has been singing with Calliope since the summer of 2012, assuming the role of assistant music director beginning in summer 2013.
+He has been singing with Calliope since the summer of 2012, assuming the roles of assistant music director from 2014 to 2017 and artistic director from 2017 to 2018.
 Outside of his work with Calliope, he has worked with a wide range of ensembles, from church choirs to new music ensembles, and small to large choral groups.
 Holding a BA in music history and theory and Italian studies from the University of Notre Dame and an MFA in musicology from Brandeis University, he has studied conducting with Daniel Stowe and Emmett O'Leary at Notre Dame and with Neal Hampton at Brandeis.
 He is currently pursuing a PhD in musicology at Brandeis, writing a dissertation on domestic vocal music of Robert Schumann.

 Katherine Gilliland — Board Member

 Katherine Gilliland has been a Calliope member (alto) since 2009 and has sung in choral organizations for many years.
 She has a background in art history and is the Docent Manager at the John F. Kennedy Presidential Library and Museum in Boston.
 Katherine's areas of expertise include volunteer management, event planning, research, and writing.